-4.3 Inclusion criteria
+4.4 Inclusion criteria

-- a) Patients at least 21 years of age. - b) Patients with first acute MI and subsequent successful primary percutaneous coronary intervention (PCI) in an artery at least 2.5 mm in diameter occurring two to three weeks before recruitment. - c) No contraindications to undergoing cell therapy procedure within two to three weeks following AMI and PCI. - d) Hemodynamic stability as defined as no requirement for IABP, inotropic or blood pressure supporting medications. - e) Ejection fraction following reperfusion with PCI <45% as assessed by echocardiography. - f) Consent to protocol and agree to comply with all follow-up visits and studies. - g) Women of child bearing potential willing to use an active form of birth control.
+a) Patients at least 21 years of age

+- b) Patients with first acute MI with successful primary percutaneous coronary intervention (PCI) in an artery at least 2.5 mm in diameter within 24 hours of onset of symptoms. - c) No contraindications to undergoing cell therapy procedure within three to seven days following AMI and PCI. - d) Hemodynamic stability as defined as no requirement for IABP, inotropic or blood pressure supporting medications. - e) Ejection fraction following reperfusion with PCI - f) Consent to protocol and agree to comply with all follow-up visits and studies. - g) Women of child bearing potential willing to use an active form of birth control.

-Note: The inclusion criteria require that only patients with a first q-wave infarction with resulting LVEF \leq 45% will be enrolled.
+Note: The inclusion criteria require that only patients with a first q-wave infarction with resulting $LVEF \leq 45\%$ will be enrolled.
 It is possible that a patient who meets this and all other entry criteria, but does not have ST segment elevation, may be enrolled.

-4.4 Exclusion criteria
+4.5 Exclusion criteria